Voylo/ios-system-keyboard/README.md

 ---

-# 🇺🇸 Dataset for Cyrillic iOS/macOS Keyboards
+# 🇺🇸 Dataset for iOS/macOS Keyboards

-This repository contains layout data for Cyrillic languages.
+This repository contains layout data for any languages.
 For example, the **Tuvan Cyrillic keyboard**, designed for integration with Apple Keyboard, Unicode CLDR, and related input systems.

 ## 📘 Description